astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

 ## 3. Cluster Template

+This template will create the Cluster stack.
+We will start by creating the stack description, Parameters, Resources and Outputs.
+The stack will create these resources: Fargate Cluster, ALB, HTTPS Listener, HTTP Listener, Backend Listener Rule, ALB Security Group, Service Security Group, Backend Target Group and Frontend Target Group.

 ### Cluster Description
 [Back to top](#Week-10)

-We will start by creating new cluster template.yaml file then add the stack description, Parameters and Resources.

 - Create a new dir: aws/cfn/cluster
 - Create a new template file inside dir: cluster, [template.yaml]()